rbpduffy1/data-resources/text-analysis/Python/README.md

 ### Libraries

-This workshop requires several libraries, two of which you are unlikely to already have installed.
-In order to install those libraries, run the following command in the terminal:
+This workshop requires an important library, which you are unlikely to already have installed.
+In order to install it, run the following command in the terminal:

-`pip install nltk wordcloud`
+`pip install nltk`

 If you normally use `conda` to install libraries, rather than `pip`, then open Anaconda Prompt and run this command instead:

-`conda install -c conda-forge nltk wordcloud`
+`conda install -c conda-forge nltk`

 In order to check that the libraries have installed correctly, and that you have all the other necessary modules, complete the following steps: